 Voice-Comparison.com was founded after sucessful completion of my dissertation in phonetics in 2005 as an office for forensic phonetics and has been working continuously and full time since then.

 Since 2018 I serve as Adjunct Assistant, since 2023 as Adjunct Associate Professor at The University of Maryland Global Campus (UMGC).
 In 2023 I was nominated for the Stanley J. Drazek Teaching Excellence Award.

 I began my professional career as an expert witness for speaker comparison and voice analyses after a graduate program in phonetics which led to my doctoral thesis on vocal stress parameters in language and voice among police officers.
 I was supported by the German Bundeskriminalamt, the Hessian Police University of Applied Sciences as well as the German GSG9, a special police unit (S.W.A.T.).

-Prior to my career as an expert witness I earned a Master´s degree which qualified me to work as a speech-language pathologist (speech and voice disorders in adults) in a supervisory position as well as a lecturer at a university of applied sciences.
+Prior to my career as an expert witness I earned a Master´s degree which qualified me to work as a speech-language pathologist (speech and voice disorders in adults) in a supervisory position and as a lecturer at a university of applied sciences.